This page provides information about actions that are taken when recurring payments are handled by WooCommerce Subscriptions.

-If you want to change a subscription from the automatic to the manual renewal method, it is possible to do so by setting a flag on the order used to purchase the subscription.
-For more information, see the knowledge base article on changing a subscription from automatic to manual renewals.
+If you want to change a subscription from automatic to manual renewal method, this is possible by setting a flag on the order used to purchase the subscription.
+For more information, see Changing a Subscription from Automatic to Manual Renewals.

 Changing a subscription from manual renewals to automatic renewals is far more complicated and in some cases impossible.
-This is because the payments need to be processed by the payment gateway, and the way payments are processed differs depending on each payment gateway.
+Why?
+Because payments need to be processed by the payment gateway, and the way payments are processed differs by payment gateway.

-The guide to charging recurring payments for manually added subscriptions provides information for setting up automatic payments with a few different payment gateways.
+Charging Recurring Payments for Manually Added Subscriptions provides information for setting up automatic payments with a few different payment gateways.

-If you need to switch from manual to automatic renewals for a different payment gateway, contact support for advice on how it can be achieved (if it can be achieved at all).
+If you need to switch from manual to automatic renewals for a different payment gateway, contact Support for advice on how or if it can be achieved.

 Resubscribe Process ↑ Back to Top

-Resubscribing to a subscription that has ended will create a new subscription for the same product or products; however, it does not have the same behaviour as purchasing a new subscription.
+Resubscribing to a subscription that ended will create a new subscription for the same product or products; but it does not have the same behavior as purchasing a new subscription.

 - If the subscription has a free trial, the customer will not receive the free trial because they are considered to have already benefited from the free trial.

 - If the subscriptions recurring amount has changed, the customer’s new subscription will be grandfathered with the original price.
-For example, consider a product which had the price of $10 / month, but has since had a price increase to $12 / month.
-If the customer were to purchase the product normally, they would be charged $12 / month.
-If the customer renews their expired or cancelled subscription, they will be charged $10 / month.
+For example, consider a product which had the price of $10/month, but has since had a price increase to $12/month.
+If the customer were to purchase the product normally, they would be charged $12 month.
+If the customer resubscribes to their expired or cancelled subscription, they will be charged $10/month.

-- If the subscription has a sign-up fee, the customer will not be charged the sign-up fee to renew the subscription because they have already paid the sign-up fee for the subscription.
+- If the subscription has a sign-up fee, the customer will not be charged the sign-up fee to resubscribe to the subscription because they have already paid the sign-up fee for the original subscription.
 The exception to this is when the subscription has a $0 recurring total.
-In this case, Subscriptions assumes you are shipping physical products on a different schedule to the payment schedule and using the sign-up fee to charge the full amount of the subscription up-front.
+Subscriptions assumes you are shipping physical products on a different schedule to the payment schedule and using the sign-up fee to charge the full amount of the subscription up front.

-- The billing schedule for the new subscription will be based on the date the customer renews the subscription.
-For example, a customer has a $10 / month subscription renewing on the 1st of the month and it expires after 6 months.
-If the customer waits until the 5th to renew the subscription, her next renewal will be processed on the 5th of the following month, and each renewal after that will be processed on the 5th.
+- The billing schedule for the new subscription is based on the date the customer resubscribes.
+For example, a customer has a $10/month subscription renewing on the 1st of the month and it expires after 6 months.
+If the customer waits until the 5th to resubscribe to the subscription, the next renewal will be processed on the 5th of the following month, and each renewal after that will be processed on the 5th.

 Further Reading ↑ Back to Top

-The subscription renewal process is at the heart of the WooCommerce Subscriptions extension, and as such, is discussed in many other documents.
+The subscription renewal process is at the heart of WooCommerce Subscriptions and, as such, is discussed on other pages.

-To understand more about the difference between automatic and manual payments, and find which payment gateways are supported for each method, see the Subscription Payment Methods & Gateways guide.
+To understand more about the difference between automatic and manual payments, and find which payment gateways are supported for each method, see Subscription Payment Methods & Gateways.

 FAQ ↑ Back to Top